Female Furies: DC Rebirth

 After the events of the "Darkseid War" storyline that led to "DC Rebirth", Lex Luthor became ruler of Apokolips.
-Granny Goodness, along with the Furies, remained loyal to Darkseid, and awaited his return on the outskirts of Apokolips.
-A Mother Box later mysteriously teleported Lois Lane to Apokolips.
-Granny, along with Lashina, Stompa, and Mad Harriet, as well as several other unnamed Furies, took Lois captive.
-However, after being ambushed by a Dredge Worm, Lois managed to win over the Furies by aiding them in battle.
-Granny invited Lois to join the Furies and replace a fallen Fury.
-When a different Fury opposed Lois joining, Granny reminded her of Alianna Hubbard, the first human to join their ranks.
-Later, Granny offered Lois Lane some cooked meat and reminded her that the Furies are family.
+Granny Goodness, along with the Furies, remain loyal to Darkseid and await his return.
+A Mother Box later mysteriously teleports Lois Lane to Apokolips.
+Granny, along with Lashina, Stompa, and Mad Harriet, as well as several other unnamed Furies, take Lois captive.
+However, after being ambushed by a Dredge Worm, Lois manages to win over the Furies by aiding them in battle.
+When Lois Lane jumps to Superman's defense, the Furies turn on her, claiming that by caring for a man she was belittling the progress that the Furies had made.